slowernews/wisdom-tldr/FAQ & CHANGELOG.md

 #### What are your main biases?

-Western culture (European flavour).
-Other biases: I'm male, agnosticist, centrist, essencialist and frugalist.
-But I might be biased...
+Western culture (European flavour), essencialism, centrism, agnosticism and I'm male.

 ---